Page content relevant to:

 • Priority area applicants/proposals must comply with all guidelines of the REP program

-• Proposals in these topic areas will be reviewed alongside of other REP proposals in the appropriate disciplinary review group.
+• Proposals from all disciplines and topic areas are welcome under the REP and will be given full consideration.
+Proposals in these highlighted priority topic areas will be reviewed alongside of other REP proposals in the appropriate disciplinary review group.

 • The REP is focused on facilitating projects that have a strong potential to stand out as excellent, both within their disciplines and beyond, adding to UConn’s reputation for innovative research, scholarship, and creative activities.